 Climate change factors for the study area were downloaded from the ARR Data Hub.
 ARR recommends the use of the RCP4.5 and RCP8.5 values, however the Tasmanian Interim Planning Scheme recommends the use of RCP8.5 and this has been adopted for this project.
-RCP8.5 results for the year 2090 give a rainfall scaling factor of 16.3% to be applied to the IFDs.
+Using RCP8.5 results for the year 2090, gives a rainfall scaling factor of 16.3% to the IFDs.